The assessment roll

 Market value of properties that were part of a recent transaction in Mount Royal

-You can consult the sale price of properties recently sold on our territory, per year and per address, by clicking the button on the right to find all relevant documentation.
+Consult the sale price of properties recently sold on our territory, per year and per address, by clicking the button on the right to find all relevant documentation.